Skip to main content

 Terminals in Sublime Text 3

-TL;DR - Need a quick answer on how to create terminals in Sublime Text 3?
-Scroll down and watch the video or read the instructions below it.
+If you need a quick answer on how to create terminals in Sublime Text 3, watch the following video, or read the instructions below it.

 How to set up Terminals in Sublime Text 3